MedinaSar/project-dont-mind-to-grow-your-mind/README.md

 In the FACTS part, the user will learn some interesting facts about animals including a photo and a description.
 In the GAME, there are the card motives for the memory game: letters, animals, and cartoons.
 Each of the sections will have 4x4 and 6x4 grid size.
-After selection of the grid, the user will be asked if they want to play with or without a timer.
-In the timer mode, the user is able to win more points depending on time elapsed.
-After answering, the user is forwarded to the game.
+After selection of the grid, the user is forwarded to the game.
 When having a streak of 2 and more, the game will show encouraging messages like: Keep going!
 Great!
 You rock!
 Etc. At the end of the game, the user will be able to type in their name and see the highest 5 scores.